 Gymshark, Huda Beauty and the wonders of negative cash conversion cycles

-In business, a negative cash conversion cycle is the ninth world wonder, enabling companies to grow without the need for external capital.
+A negative cash conversion cycle is the ninth-world wonder in business, enabling companies to grow without the need for external capital.

 I have previously explored unit economics in the eCommerce industry and discussed what it takes to make money in the space.
-In this article, we’ll take a look at the financials of the industry from a different lens: Cash.
+In this article, we’ll look at the industry’s financials from a different lens: Cash.

 ‘Cash is King’ is the most widely used expression in the startup world, given how many founders end up folding due to lack of it.
 The “lucky” ones typically give away too much of their company and have to cope with high growth expectations, which in many cases, are detrimental.
-As I previously argued (see below), external capital has been a net negative in eCommerce.
+As I previously argued, external capital has had a net negative impact on eCommerce startups.